Karumi/iOSBasicTraining/README.md

 	* Implement the Super Heroes UIViewController using a table view.
 	* Show some mocked data in the already implemented Super Heroes screen.
 	* Connect the super heroes screen with the system you wrote during the task 1.
-	* The tests needed to cover this new funtionality will be covered in other [exercise][kataSuperHeroes].
+	* The tests needed to cover this new funtionality will be covered during another [exercise][kataSuperHeroes].
 	* **Bonus:**
 		* Replace your UITableView widget with a UICollectionView.
 		* Change the Super Heroes screen to show 3 columns if the device is an iPad and 1 column by default.